 A variety of sources have supported this non-profit program.

-Substance Abuse and Mental Health Services Administration (SAMHSA).
+- Sub Abuse and Mental Health Serv Admin.

-As an effective and leading program, SMART for alcoholism is widely recognized as a resource for addiction recovery.
+As an effective program, SMART for alcoholism is widely recognized as a resource for addiction recovery.

-MacGregor, S. and Herring, R. The Alcohol Concern SMART Pilot Project Final Evaluation Report.
-London: Middlesex U. Drug and Alc Res Group, 2010.
+- MacGregor, S. and Herring, R. The Alcohol Concern SMART.
+Final Evaluation Report.
+London: Middlesex U. Drug and Alc Res Group.

-Neither this website nor your host receives any benefit from describing this program.
+- Neither this site nor your host receives any benefit from describing this program.
 Description does not imply endorsement.